Microchimerism: Breast cancer

-The effect also depends on the level of microchimerism: Hyperchimerism (too high a degree of microchimerism) can, as well as hypochimerism (low rate of microchimerism), be related to the negative effect of FMC and thus can promote worse prognosis of breast cancer.
+The effect also depends on the level of microchimerism: Hyperchimerism (a high rate of microchimerism) and hypochimerism (a low rate of microchimerism) can be related to the negative effect of FMC and thus can promote a worse prognosis of breast cancer.
 Apparently, women with breast cancer may fail in the process of obtaining and maintaining allogeneic fetal cells.
 Low concentration and / or complete absence of fetal cells could indicate a predisposition to development of the malignant process.

 Other cancers

 Study of S. Hallum shows association between male origin fetal cells and ovarian cancer risk.
-Presence of Y chromosome was used to detect foreign cells in women’s blood.
-Microchimerism is a result of pregnancy, possibility that foreign cells were of transfusion or transplantation origin was rejected due to women’s health.
+Presence of Y chromosome was used to detect foreign cells in women's blood.
+Microchimerism is a result of pregnancy, possibility that foreign cells were of transfusion or transplantation origin was rejected due to women's health.
 Women testing positive for male origin microchimerism cells had reduced hazard rates of ovarian cancer than women testing negative.

 Pregnancy at older ages can reduce risk of ovarian cancer.
 Numbers of microchimeric cells declines after pregnancy, and ovarian cancer is most frequent in postmenopausal women.
 This suggests that fetal microchimerism may play a protective role in ovarian cancer as well.

 Microchimeric cells also cluster several times more in lung tumors than in surrounding healthy lung tissue.
 Fetal cells from the bone marrow go to the tumor sites where they may have tissue repair functions.

 Microchimerism of fetomaternal cell trafficking origin might be associated with the pathogenesis or progression of cervical cancer.
 Male cells were observed in patients with cervical cancer but not in positive controls.
 Microchimeric cells might induce the alteration of the woman's immune system and make the cervical tissue more susceptible to HPV infection or provide a suitable environment for tumor growth.